 Caring For Your Hutch Or Run

-As with most outdoor products the lifespan of your hutch can be dramatically prolonged by taking a few of the following recommended steps.
+As with most outdoor products the lifespan of your hutch can be dramatically prolonged just by taking a few extra steps.

-Below are recommendations that should take to ensure the longevity of your hutch or run as well as the safety of your pets.
+Below are some recommendations that we suggest you seriously consider taking to ensure the longevity of your hutch or run as well as the safety of your pets.

-Ideally, this would be before exposing it to the elements.
-We also recommend that you consider retreating it once a year (preferably before the winter season) to maintain the applied preservative and water repellent properties.
+We recommend that you consider treating your hutch once a year (preferably before the winter season) to maintain the applied preservative and water repellent properties.

 If you choose not to do so then over time the base coat we have applied will fade and your product may not look as good!

 So it really is time well spent and worth the effort.

 It would be beneficial to occasionally spray the locks and stays with products like WD-40 to keep the metal lubricated.